Krishna Mohan Banerjee: Later life

 In 1852, Krishna Mohan was appointed a professor of Oriental Studies at Bishop's College, Kolkata.
 He had studied aspects of Christianity as a student of the same college between 1836 and 1839.

 In 1864 he was elected to be a member of the Royal Asiatic Society along with Iswar Chandra Vidyasagar.
 In 1876 the University of Calcutta honoured him with an honorary doctorate degree.

 Reverend Krishna Mohan Banerjee died on 11 May 1885 in Kolkata, and was buried at Shibpur with his wife.
 The graveyard is currently located inside the campus of IIEST.

 Works

 He published a 13-volume English – Bengali adaptation of Encyclopædia Britannica, Vidyakalpadruma or Encyclopædia Bengalensis (1846–51).
 He wrote an Indian English drama "The persecuted" in 1831..

 His other works include The Arian Witness (1875), Dialogues on the Hindu Philosophy (1861), and The Relation Between Christianity and Hinduism (1881).

 Memory

-A halt station named Krishna Mohan railway station in Sealdah South lines Baruipur - Lakshmikantapur route is marked in memoirs of Rev. Krishna Mohan Banerjee.
+Krishna Mohan railway station in Sealdah South lines Baruipur - Lakshmikantapur route is named after Rev. Krishna Mohan Banerjee.